js-rocket-org/webext-local-ai-voice/readme.md

-# Aldi Shopping Cart Browser Extension
+# Local AI voice input Browser Extension

 This is a basic Chrome extension that uses a local voice service to interact with various AI websites